ubihazard/probook-4x30s/README.md

 This means dual-booting Linux or Windows with macOS on this laptop is *not an option*.

+And for this reason also, *avoid using any ACPI “fan patches”* (quiet, RehabMan, etc.), such as `HPFanReset.efi`, as they write to EC causing the aformentioned corruption.

 Increasing HD 3000 VRAM
 -----------------------